-4.0 LEGAL
+4.0 Legal

-- 4.1 These Contract Standing Orders are made pursuant to the Local Government Act 1972 Section 151 which requires the Chief Financial Officer to ensure the proper administration of the Councils financial affairs. - 4.2 In addition, the Contract Standing Orders includes guidance which is designed to ensure officers act legally when procuring works, goods and services.
+- 4.1 These Contract Standing Orders are made pursuant to the Local Government Act 1972 Section 151 which requires the Chief Financial Officer to ensure the proper administration of the Councils' financial affairs. - 4.2 The Contract Standing Orders must also be compliant with the Public Contract Regulations 2015; the Treaty on the Function of the European Union (TFEU) and relevant Crown Commercial Service guidance on UK procurements. - 4.2 In addition, the Contract Standing Orders includes guidance which is designed to ensure officers act legally when procuring works, goods and services.

-5.0 FINANCIAL IMPLICATIONS
+5.0 Financial Implications